Dr Miriam Noonan

 · Occupational Science

-My principal research interests include caregivers (family/friend carers) and the impact of engaging in this role on health and well-being.
+My principal research interests include caregivers (family/friend carers) and the impact of this role on health and well-being, co-occupations among younger spouses living with long-term conditions and the influence of digital technology on health and well-being.

 My PhD research focused on caregivers and patients living with Heart Failure.
 I examined the impact of a home based cardiac rehabilitation intervention on the quality of life of caregivers as well as the impact on patient outcomes when caregivers are formally involved in the design and delivery of self-management interventions.